manning/CompressionAlgorithms/README.md

 Java has bit manipulation operators basically like C, which operate on the primitive types.
 That is, you have &, |, ^, and ~ for bitwise and, or, xor, and binary ones complement.
-There are also bit shift operators: <<, >>, and >>> for left shift, right shift, and a zero filling right shift respectively.
+There are also bit shift operators: <<, >>, and >>> for left shift, right shift, and a zero-filling right shift respectively.
 The & operator is especially useful for masking (selecting out part of a byte or int and the |
 operator is especially useful for combining two numbers that each